beardicus/awesome-plotters/README.md

 # Awesome Plotters [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of code and resources for pen plotters and other robots that draw.
+A curated list of code and resources for computer-controlled drawing machines and other visual art robots.

 ## Contents